 Drug companies are supposed to rigorously test every product they make before putting it on the market for doctors to prescribe or consumers to buy.
 Sadly, these companies sometimes rush new drugs to market before they have time to figure out all their risks and side effects.
 Even worse, they may intentionally lie to the public about known risks and side effects in order to boost their profits.

-Regardless of the situation, a skilled Blue Bell dangerous drugs lawyer at Ostroff Injury Law will fight tirelessly to ensure you get paid fairly for your injuries and losses.
+Regardless of the situation, a skilled Blue Bell dangerous drugs lawyer at Ostroff Godshall Injury and Accident Lawyers will fight tirelessly to ensure you get paid fairly for your injuries and losses.
 Get in touch with us today to talk about your possible claim.
 You do not pay anything until we recover compensation for you, so call today for a free consultation.